Andonome/stories/rules.md

     * Detailed:
     * Duplicated:
 ## Mind
-- Wax: Target is focused on thir current task, resists with Wits + Academics.
+- Wax: Target is focused on their current task, resists with Wits + Academics.
 Task has to be summed up in a single word.
     * Detailed: the obsession takes on a voice, which has an accent.
 It takes gains an Intelligence Bonus equal to AP.
     * Duplicated: X^3 targets.
 - Wane: Forgetfulness, confusion, fear. -X penalty to all actions using Mental Attributes, and a -X AP penalty during combat.